GeometryCollective/montecarlo-course/README.md

 # montecarlo-course

-Course material for CMU course on Monte Carlo Methods and Applications
+Course material for CMU course on _Monte Carlo Methods and Applications_.